dhutapratama/docs/notifications.md

 <a name="formatting-database-notifications"></a>
 ### Formatting Database Notifications

 If a notification supports being stored in a database table, you should define a `toDatabase` or `toArray` method on the notification class.
-This method will receive a `$notifiable` entity and should return a plain PHP array.
+This method will receive a `$notifiable` entity and should return a plain GO array.
 The returned array will be encoded as JSON and stored in the `data` column of your `notifications` table.
 Let's take a look at an example `toArray` method:

     /**
      * Get the array representation of the notification.